Linyi

+According to the (China) Shandong Provincial Seventh National Population Census Bulletin - Hongheiku Statistical Bulletin Database (hongheiku. com), the permanent population of Linyi City is 11018365, with 51.14% males and 48.86% females.
+The age structure of 0–14 years old accounts for 23.46%, 15–59 years old accounts for 56.91%, over 60 years old accounts for 19.63%, and over 65 years old accounts for 14.12%.

 Administration

 The prefecture-level city of Linyi administers 12 county-level divisions, including three districts and nine counties.

-The city is further divided into 181 township-level divisions.

 History

-Linyi has a history of 2400 years.
-It is home to many historical figures, notably Zhuge Liang and Wang Xizhi.
+Linyi has a history of 2400 years and is home to many historical figures, notably Zhuge Liang and Wang Xizhi.
 In 1972, the Sun Tzu's Art of War was first discovered here, along with other classics on hand written bamboo slips.
 Sun Tzu's Art of War is currently in display at Shandong Provincial museum.